 - 4 egg yolks

-- salt and pepper to taste
+- kosher salt and fresh cracked pepper

 - Bring a large pot of generously salted water to a boil.

-- While the pasta is cooking, prepare cheese and egg.
-Finely grate 2 ounces of pecorino romano cheese.
-Crack eggs/egg yolks into a medium sized bowl and whisk eggs until smooth.
-Add 3/4 of grated cheese (set the rest aside for later), 1 teaspoon of sea salt, and a few cranks of pepper to the eggs and whisk together.
+- While the pasta is cooking, prepare cheese and eggs.
+Finely grate 2 ounces of pecorino romano cheese and set aside.
+Crack eggs/egg yolks into a medium-sized bowl and whisk eggs until smooth.
+Add grated cheese to the eggs and whisk together.
 Just before the pasta is finished, remove 3/4 cup of pasta water from pot.
 Add 1/2 cup of pasta water to the egg/cheese mixture and whisk until smooth.